ianquill/odin-library/README.md

 # TODO

+REFACTOR

+[ ]- Separate modules into new files.
+    [ ]- Add webpack
+[ ]- Make function to check all form conditions (make an array of forms and do a forEach on it)

+--- old notes ---

 // addBook button doesn't land in correct spot on different browsers / platforms
     // possibly a position: fixed bug?